I’m excited to share How to Make DIY Placemats No Sew using burlap fabric and fabric glue for Spring.

 The placemats feel very sturdy, and I love how they look on my table.

-I’ve also included a video tutorial for your convenience and see the full supply list on the HOW-TO below.
+I’ve also included a video tutorial for your convenience.
+The full supply list is on the HOW-TO below.

 Thanks so much for stopping by today.
 Be sure to see how the placemats look on the Easter Brunch Table Setting.

-I liked this design so much, I later made another set for my Spring Table and painted them pink.
+I liked this design so much that I later made another set for my Spring Table and painted it pink.
 See Spring Tablescape Ideas for details.

 Additional DIY Tableware Projects You Can Make